 Demand Generation: Demand generation strategies inform and create interest in your product or service.
 These strategies illuminate problems buyers have and show how you have the solution to their needs, through the features you offer.
 They create brand awareness and have the goal of placing your brand on a “consideration” list.

-Lead Generation/Conversion: Lead generation strategies mobilize buyers in the consideration phase and motivate them to take action: submit their contact information, schedule a call with a representative, and ultimately make a purchase.
+Lead Generation/Conversion: B2B lead generation strategies mobilize buyers in the consideration phase and motivate them to take action: submit their contact information, schedule a call with a representative, and ultimately make a purchase.
 Be sure to use B2B lead generation software to help you with your lead generation strategies.

 Retention and Satisfaction: These post-purchase strategies are aimed at convincing customers to make repeat purchases.
 It’s all about that loyalty loop!